 Kaina’s family showed her the entrepreneurial spirit and inspired her at an early age, but she needed a special skillset to build the kind of success she dreamed of.

-She developed those skills through her NFTE experience and had already launched two businesses before she entered Babson University.
+She developed those skills through her NFTE experience and had already launched her own business before she entered Babson College.

 Now she’s pursuing her dreams powered by her determination, creativity, and networking skills.

 She recently accepted an offer from a highly competitive internship program at Google.